Mary Edwards Walker: Dress reform

 Inspired by her parents' novel standard of dressing for health purposes, Walker was infamous for contesting traditional female wardrobe, a campaign then known as rational dress.
 In 1871, she wrote, "The greatest sorrows from which women suffer to-day are those physical, moral, and mental ones, that are caused by their unhygienic manner of dressing!"
 She strongly opposed women's long skirts with numerous petticoats, not only for their discomfort and their inhibition to the wearer's mobility but for their collection and spread of dust and dirt.
 As a young woman, she began experimenting with various skirt-lengths and layers, all with men's trousers underneath.
 By 1861, her typical ensemble included trousers with suspenders under a knee-length dress with a tight waist and full skirt.

 While encouraged by her family, Walker's wardrobe choices were often met with criticism.
 Once, while a schoolteacher, she was assaulted on her way home by a neighboring farmer and a group of boys, who chased her and attacked her with eggs and other projectiles.
 Female colleagues in medical school criticized her choices, and patients often gawked at her and teased her.
 She nevertheless persisted in her mission to reform women's dress.
 Her view that women's dress should "protect the person, and allow freedom of motion and circulation, and not make the wearer a slave to it" made her commitment to dress reform as great as her zeal for abolitionism.
-She famously wrote to the women's journal, The Sibyl: A Review of the Tastes, Errors, and Fashions of Society, about her campaign against women's fashion, amongst other things, for its injuries to health, its expense, and its contribution to the dissolution of marriages.
-Her literature contributed to the spread of her ideas and made her a popular figure amongst other feminists and female physicians.
+She famously wrote to the women's journal, The Sibyl: A Review of the Tastes, Errors, and Fashions of Society, about her campaign against women's fashion, among other things, for its injuries to health, its expense, and its contribution to the dissolution of marriages.
+Her literature contributed to the spread of her ideas and made her a popular figure among other feminists and female physicians.

 In 1870, Walker was arrested in New Orleans and mocked by men because she was dressed as a man.
-The arresting officer Mullahy twisted her arm and asked her if she had ever had sex with a man.
+The arresting officer twisted her arm and asked her if she had ever been in a relationship with a man.
 Walker was released from custody when she was recognized at Police Court.